elliottdotw/forsa-site/contact.md

 For general **press inquiries**, please contact us at **<press@forsa.io>**.

 At Forsa we’re a fast growing firm, and are always looking for talented professionals to join our team.
-We have potential roles for permanent staff as well as short-term technical consultants, especially management consultants, designers, program managers, and technologist.
+We have potential roles for permanent staff as well as short-term technical consultants, especially management consultants, designers, program managers, and technologists.
 If you’re interested in **joining our team**, we want to hear from you.
 Send us an email at **<careers@forsa.io>**.

 ---